Sewer56/sewer56-archives-nx/docs/Specification/Overview.md

 Since the [Nexus Mods App] does not make use of the hashes in the archives, the archive format is migrating to [XXH3] as standard.

-#### String Pool
+#### String Pool Experiment

-The format of the [String Pool] was slightly modified in order to speed up parsing the archive headers.
+!!! info "An alternative implementation of the [String Pool] was experimented with."

-The string pool now starts with an array of `u8` with the path lengths.
-The strings follow after this.
+It speeds up from around 89us to 67us, however the format will not use it, as it increases binary size considerably.
+The format was a variation of the pool where the buffer starts with an array of `u8` containing the path lengths.
+The strings following naturally.

-This speeds up parsing the string pool.
+[VPrefix Pool Benchmark Numbers]

 ### 1.1.0